-An early departure to Northern Cataluña for a visit to Girona, the cradle of the Jewish Kabbalah.
-In the heart of the old Jewish quarter we’ll visit the home of Ramban – Rabbi Moshe Ben Rahman (1194-1270), the great Kabbalist which houses the Jewish Museum.READ MORE
+We’ll depart early today and head to Northern Cataluña for a visit to Girona, the cradle of the Jewish Kabbalah.
+In the heart of the old Jewish quarter we’ll visit the home of Ramban – Rabbi Moshe Ben Nahman (1194-1270), the great Kabbalist which houses the Jewish Museum.READ MORE

 Rua da Força, the main (narrow) street of the “call” still preserves some of the traces of the ancient Jewish community.
 We’ll return to Barcelona and stop in Plaza Cataluña – the pulsing heart of the city for a walking tour of Barri Gotic, the medieval quarter of the city.
-We’ll see the impressive Gothic Cathedral, the Royal square, the place of the famous Jewish-Christian dispute of 1263, and the “Carrer dell Call” (Hebrew Kahal)– the old Jewish quarter.
-We will visit the Singoga Mayor, the Main Synagogue of Barcelona which was not only the oldest in Spain but in all of Europe.
-Despite the synagogue’s importance, it was discovered almost by accident, as for many centuries it had been used for other purposes.
-The building re-opened as a synagogue and museum in 2002 after steps were taken to ensure its restoration.
+We see the impressive Gothic Cathedral, the Royal square, the place of the famous Jewish-Christian dispute of 1263, and more the “Carrer dell Call” (< Hebrew Kahal)– the old Jewish quarter.
+We’ll will visit the Singoga Mayor, the Main Synagogue of Barcelona which was not only the oldest in Spain but in all of Europe.
+Despite the synagogue’s importance, it was discovered almost by accident as for many centuries of use for other purposes, the building re-opened as a synagogue and museum in 2002 after steps were taken to ensure its restoration.

-A panoramic motor coach tour will show us the 12th century Torre del Oro – Gold Tower on the Guadalquivir River, the dominating Giralda tower, and the fine Baroque building which is now the University but used to be the tobacco factory where Carmen worked.
+Our sightseeing of Seville takes us to see the beautiful gardens of the Maria Luisa Park, site of the 1929 Spanish-American Exhibition, where we can admire Becquer’s Monument – one of the most impressive romantic statuary complexes in Europe and the nearby grandiose Plaza de España.
+Our panoramic motor coach tour shows us the 12th century Torre del Oro – Gold Tower on the Guadalquivir river, the dominating Giralda tower, and the fine Baroque building which is now the University but used to be the tobacco factory where Carmen worked.
 Then we’ll stroll through the narrow lanes of the charming Santa Cruz quarter, the former “Juderia” – the Jewish quarter, as did Figaro, the barber or Don Juan.
-We’ll visit the Mudejar Alcazar and its gardens built by King Peter the Cruel in the 14th century, inspired by Alhambra.
-Then there will be time to relax or further explore the city.
+We’ll visit the Mudejar Alcazar and its gardens built by king Peter the Cruel in the 14th century, inspired by Alhambra.
+Then there’s time to relax or further explore the city.

-An early departure for a full day excursion to Cordoba.
-We’ll stop on the way for a view of Carmona, an ancient stronghold built on a ridge overlooking the central plain of Andalusia, from the Sierra Morena to the peak of San Cristobal.READ MORE
+We’ll have an early departure today for a full day excursion to Cordoba.
+We’ll stop on the way for a view of Carmona an ancient stronghold built on a ridge overlooking the central plain of Andalusia, from the Sierra Morena to the peak of San Cristobal.READ MORE

-By noon we should be at the legendary “Jabal Tariq” – “Mount of Tarik” in Gibraltar.
-Its impressive stature, towering isolated above the surrounding countryside, causes the greatest impact.
-Gibraltar is a narrow peninsula linked to the end of the Iberian Peninsula by a narrow sandy isthmus.
-It has been in British hands since 1704.
+At noon we’ll be in the legendary Gibraltar “Jabal Tariq” – “Mount of Tarik” in Gibraltar.
+Its impressive stature, and towering Rock, isolated above the surrounding countryside, causes the greatest impact.
+It is a narrow peninsula linked to the end of the Iberian Peninsula by a narrow sandy isthmus.
+Gibraltar has been in British hands since 1704.
 Soon after the British occupation, Sephardic Jews coming from Italy, North Africa and later from England settled there.
 Until today there is an active local Jewish community with a number of Synagogues and a Glatt Kosher restaurant.
 Both famous and enigmatic, Gibraltar contains some of the most extensive Military Fortifications in Europe, spanning over 1200 years of Moorish, Spanish and British history.
-We’ll visit the Upper Rock Nature Reserve, including the intriguing St Michael’s Cave, as well as the famous Barbary semi-wild Gibraltar apes in The Apes’ Den, the focal point for all visitors to The Rock of Gibraltar.
-Weather permitting; we might even get a glimpse the African continent beyond the Strait.
+We visit the Upper Rock Nature Reserve, including the intriguing St Michael’s Cave, as well as the famous Barbary semi-wild Gibraltar apes in The Apes’ Den, the focal point for all visitors to The Rock of Gibraltar.
+Weather permitting; we might get a glimpse the African continent beyond the Strait.

 Morning services at the Synagogue.
 After lunch we’ll enjoy a walking tour of the main street of Gibraltar City.
 Overnight: Gibraltar.

-An early morning departure tor Madrid – Spain’s majestic Capital since 1561.
+We’ll depart early this morning tor Madrid – Spain’s majestic Capital since 1561.
 We’ll drive along the Guadalquivir Valley and north across the plains of La Mancha, the land of Cervantes’s fearless knight Don Quixote.READ MORE

-After breakfast we will proceed to visit Avila , declared a Unesco “Heritage of Mankind” city, famous for its intact city walls and 90 towers dating back to the 11th century.READ MORE
+After breakfast we’ll proceed to visit Avila, declared a UNESCO “Heritage of Mankind” city, famous for its intact city walls and 90 towers dating back to the 11th century.READ MORE

-The ancient walled city of Avila is where Moses de Leon (Moses ben Shem Tov) the Jewish Kabbalist presumably wrote the” Book of Splendor” (Sefer Ha-Zohar).
-Today, the city houses a Museum of Mysticism and a garden in tribute to Moses de Leon.
+The ancient walled city of Avila is where Moses de Leon (Moses ben Shem Tov) a Jewish Kabbalist.
 The decree of Expulsion of 1492 is also housed in Avila’s archives.
-Avila is also the burial place of the Grand Inquisitor Torquemada.
-We will continue to visit the historic Romanesque town of Segovia, the city where Isabella was proclaimed queen in the soaring Alcazar, the Castle that so typifies Spain.
-We’ll see the awesome Roman Aqueduct, dating back to the time of Emperor Trajan, and uptown, between the cathedral and the walls, the Calle de la Juderia Vieja, and Calle de la Juderia Nueva.
-If possible we will visit the former old Mudejar synagogue (13th century) inside the Corpus Christi Hospital.
-At the end of the day we’ll return to Madrid and in the evening those who wish can experience the beautifully illuminated fountains and luminous buildings of Madrid as this city of grace and color lights up the night (optional).
-Overnight: Madrid.Close this
+And it is also the burial place of the Grand Inquisitor Torquemada.
+We will visit an old cemetery that was discovered in 2012.
+We’ll continue to visit the historic Romanesque town of Segovia, the city where Isabella was proclaimed queen in the soaring Alcazar, the Castle that so typifies Spain.
+We will See the stupendous Roman Aqueduct, dating back to the time of Emperor Trajan, and uptown, between the cathedral and the walls, the Calle de la Juderia Vieja, and Calle de la Juderia Nueva.
+If possible we’ll visit the former old Mudejar synagogue (13th century) inside the Corpus Christi Hospital.
+At the end of the day we will return to Madrid and in the evening you can experience the beautifully illuminated fountains and luminous buildings of Madrid as this city of grace and color lights up the night (optional).